jaeksoft/opensearchserver/src/doc/en/documentation/API%7Capplication_programming_interface%7C4/API_v2%7CRESTFul API_(JSON)/more-like-this%7CMore_like_this_request/get%7Cretrieving_a_more-like-this_template%7C2.md

-This API returns the content of a search template.
+This API returns the content of a MoreLikeThis template.

 **Requirement:** OpenSearchServer v1.5.3